 - Use the front door when the driver is loading from the rear door.

-Fares have been suspended on all routes until September 1, 2020 in order to reduce interactions between passengers and drivers, as well as to eliminate the need for transit staff and drivers to handle cash.
+Fares have been suspended on all routes until further notice in order to reduce interactions between passengers and drivers, as well as to eliminate the need for transit staff and drivers to handle cash.

 Cleaning crews are wiping down the interiors of each bus with antiseptic cleaners each day.
 Bus operators are wiping down frequently touched surfaces on the bus (i.e. handholds, farebox, seat handholds, etc.) before starting their run and in-between trips.
 This cleaning process will remain in place, in addition to thorough twice weekly bus cleanings, until further notice.